HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 * ***mac_vendor_lookup*** for getting the MAC vendor name

 ## Usage
-To use ***NetworkDiscoverer.py***, you need to find your IP and subnet mask from terminal/command line via ifconfig(Linux/Mac) or ipconfig(Windows) and get the subnet.
+To use ***NetworkDiscoverer.py***, you need to find your IP and subnet mask from terminal/command line via ifconfig(Linux/Mac) or ipconfig (MS Windows) and get the subnet.
 ```
 python3 NetworkDiscoverer.py - t 172.18.45.0/24
 ```
-This will scan the whole network and print all devices connected to you on your network including IPs, MAC addresses and MAC vendor names.
+This will scan the whole network and will print all the devices connected to your network including all IPs, MAC addresses and MAC vendor names.

-To use ***PortScanner.py***, you need a target machine IP or domain name and to specify one or more port to scan, so you can know if they are open or closed.
+To use ***PortScanner.py***, you need a target machine IP or a domain name and you need to specify one or more ports to scan, so you can know if they are open or close.
 ```
 python3 PortScanner.py - H 172.18.45.22 -p 80
 ```